 A full census of Northern Royal Albatross on the island counted 1,400 birds incubating eggs.
 This is significantly lower than that recorded using aerial photography in 2006-2009: average of 2,209 breeding pairs (range 1,879-2,692 pairs).
-As Northern Royal Albatross are a biannual breeder, without knowing the productivity from last season, it is difficult to determine if this represents a true decline.
-However, it seems most likely that Northern Royal Albatross on Motuhara are declining.
+As Northern Royal Albatross are a biennial breeder, without knowing the productivity from last season, it is difficult to determine if this represents a true decline and further research is needed.

 A full census of the island counted 1,235 Northern Giant Petrel chicks.
-Applying a correction factor using breeding data from Macquarie Island the breeding population on Motuhara is estimated to be 1,935 breeding pairs (range 1,769-2,217 breeding pairs).
+Applying a correction factor using breeding success data from the island (which is similar to that recorded from Macquarie Island) the breeding population on Motuhara is estimated to be 1,977 breeding pairs (range 1,769-2,217 breeding pairs).
 There is no previous full island census to determine population trends.